wilsonmar/wilsonmar.github.io/_posts/2016-07-03-macos-homebrew.md

    brew cleanup -n
    </strong></tt>

-   No response if there is nothing to clearn.
+   No response if there is nothing to clean.
+Otherwise, example:

+   <pre>Warning: Skipping awscli: most recent version 1.16.170 not installed</pre>

 0. To really remove all files no longer needed: